QUICK ANSWER

 What the market rewards What that means in practice

-Jurisdiction precision Rental rules, community restrictions, and HOA documents can change the buyer conversation completely.
+Jurisdiction precision Rental rules, community restrictions, and HOA documents vary by community and change

-Investor math discipline Rental projections require expenses, vacancy, financing, management, taxes, insurance, and restrictions.
+Investor math discipline Rental projections require expenses, vacancy, financing, management, taxes, insurance, HOA fees, and restrictions

-Local buyer empathy Workforce and first-time buyers need process education, not investor-market assumptions.
+Local buyer empathy Workforce, first-time, and Puerto Rican community buyers need process education, not investor-market assumptions

-Remote communication Many clients are out of area, international, or moving on a tight timeline.
+Remote communication Many investor and international clients are out of area

 The local goal is not to sound like an expert on everything.
 It is to become genuinely useful in one repeatable lane while you build enough judgment to expand.